meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Is it dangerous?
 It isn't necessarily dangerous.
 ### Would you recommend?
-I wouldn't necessarily recommend either, it
+I wouldn't necessarily recommend either, it does sound like it has some benefits but it's not a scientifically valid diet to be superior to others or to be recommended.